ekand/music-poll-repository-public/README.md

 Users of this website may create a poll with a poll title and three song titles.
 Then users may vote on which is the best song in each poll.
 Users are limited to one vote per poll.

-This website is currently live at [music-poll-website.herokuapp.com](https://music-poll-website.herokuapp.com).
-(Note that it may take up to 20 seconds for the website to load at first, if my free dyno has gone into sleep mode.)
+This website is no longer active.

 ## Technologies
 #### Source Code